 - under Regulation Z, 12 CFR 1026.3(a) and its official commentary, then the loan or line of credit also is deemed to be primarily for a business or commercial purpose under the HMDA Rule.
 Comment 3(c)(10)-2.
 For more information and examples of business-purpose or commercial-purpose transactions that are Covered Loans, see comment 3(c)(10)-3 and -4. - 11.
 A Closed-End Mortgage Loan if the Financial Institution originated fewer than the applicable threshold for Closed-End Mortgage Loans in either of the two preceding calendar years.
 12 CFR 1003.3(c)(11); comment 3(c)(11)-1.
-Effective January 1, 2018 until June 30, 2020, the applicable threshold is 25 Closed-End Mortgage Loans, and effective July 1, 2020, the applicable threshold is 100 Closed-End Mortgage Loans.
-A Financial Institution is not required to collect, record, or report Closed-End Mortgage Loans if it originated fewer than the applicable theshold in either of the two preceding calendar years.
+Effective January 1, 2018 the applicable threshold is 25 Closed-End Mortgage Loans.
+A Financial Institution is not required to collect, record, or report Closed-End Mortgage Loans if it originated fewer than the applicable the shold in either of the two preceding calendar years.
 However, the Financial Institution may still be required to collect and report information regarding Open-End Lines of Credit, depending on the number of Open-End Lines of Credit it originates in each of the preceding two calendar years.
 For more information on how to determine if a Financial Institution "originated" a particular loan when multiple entities are involved in the transaction, see Section 4.2.3.

 A Financial Institution may report applications for, originations of, and purchases of Closed-End Mortgage Loans that are excluded transactions under 12 CFR 1003.3(c)(11).
-However a Financial Institution that chooses to report such excluded applications, originations, and purchases must report all such applications it received for Closed-End Mortgage Loans it originates, and all Closed-End Mortgage Loans it originates, and all Closed-End Mortgage Loans it purchases that would otherwise be Covered Loans for a given calendar year.
+However a Financial Institution that chooses to report such excluded applications, originations, and purchases must report all such applications it received for Closed-End Mortgage Loans, all Closed-End Mortgage Loans it originates, and all Closed-End Mortgage Loans it purchases that would otherwise be Covered Loans for a given calendar year.
 12 CFR 1003.3(c)(11).
 Effective January 1, 2018, Regulation B

-When an institution determines whether it meets the loan-volume thresholds, it does not count transactions excluded by 12 CFR 1003.3(c)(1) through (10) and (13).
+• When an institution determines whether it meets the loan-volume thresholds, it does not count transactions excluded by 12 CFR 1003.3(c)(1) through (10) and (13).
 12 CFR 1003.2(g)(2)(ii).
 These Excluded Transactions are discussed in this Section 4.1.2 in paragraphs 1 through 10 and paragraph 13.
 When determining if it meets the loan-volume thresholds, a Financial Institution only counts Closed-End Mortgage Loans or Open-End Lines of Credit, as applicable, that it originated.